 Accordingly, invest in the hardest problems across innovation and society.
 Pause before jumping to the most flashy recent development in AI.
 From technical research challenges currently not in vogue to the puzzles of human relations that have persisted for generations, broad swaths of society will require first-rate human ingenuity to realize the promise of AI.

-We thank Hugh Zhang, Will Arnesen, Mike Webb, Basil Halperin, Tom McGrath, Nathalie Bussemaker, and Vijay Viswanathan for reading drafts, and many others for helpful discussions.
+We are grateful to Hugh Zhang for excellent edits.
+We also thank Will Arnesen, Mike Webb, Basil Halperin, Tom McGrath, Nathalie Bussemaker, and Vijay Viswanathan for reading drafts, and many others for helpful discussions.

 Baumol and the economist William Bowen famously used the Schubert string quartet as an example of a stagnant sector for which labor remained essential.
 The exact numbers for how much growth in one sector contributes to aggregate growth depends on the price and income elasticities of demand for the outputs of both sectors. ↩

 Acemoglu, Autor, and Patterson provide numerous historical examples of bottlenecking: “breakthroughs in automotive technology cannot be achieved solely with improvements in engine management software and safety sensors, but will also require complementary improvements in energy storage, drivetrains, and tire adhesion… when some of those innovations, say batteries, do not keep pace with the rest, we may simultaneously observe rapid technological progress in a subset of inputs and yet slow productivity growth in the aggregate.” ↩

 A similar concept exists in computer science.
 Gustafson’s law shows that sequential tasks set theoretical limits on the gains from parallel computing (though one can of course use the leftover parallelizable resources to complete other tasks). ↩